 - Your targeted audience’s preferences

-Pro tip: With behavioral targeting, you can send personalized product recommendations based on previous purchases and search history to increase relevancy.
+- With behavioral-targeted email marketing, send personalized product recommendations based on previous purchases and search history to increase relevance.

 For instance, a product restock email sent to customers who showed interest in the product will have higher open rates, click rates, and engagement.